 Landowners who, at June 30, have purchased a new principal place of residence but have not yet sold their current principal place of residence, may apply for a rebate (a transitional rebate) on their land tax.

-Landowners may apply for the transitional rebate whether or not the land tax has actually been paid.
+Landowners may apply for the transitional rebate where the following conditions are met:

-- The original residence and the new residence must not have been rented out or used to derive income during the transitional period for which both were owned;
+- neither of the residences must have been rented out or used to derive income during the transitional period when both were owned;

-- No apportionment of consideration for land tax on the original residence between the vendor and the purchaser must have occurred;
+- no apportionment for land tax on the sold property between the vendor and the purchaser must have occurred; and

-- An application for rebate must be lodged with the State Revenue Office no later than 30 September of the following tax year.
+- an application for rebate must be lodged with the State Revenue Office no later than three months after 30 June of the next year.